 Watch Now This tutorial has a related video course created by the Real Python team.
 Watch it together with the written tutorial to deepen your understanding: Building a Django User Management System

-By the end of this tutorial, you’ll be able to:
+By the end of this tutorial, you’ll understand that:

-Set Up a Django Project
+Set Up the Django Project

 It’s a good idea to use a virtual environment when working with Python projects.
 That way, you can always be sure that the python

-(venv) $ python -m pip install django
+(venv) $ python -m pip install Django

-(venv) $ django-admin startproject awesome_website
+(venv) $ django-admin startproject user_auth_intro

-(venv) $ cd awesome_website
+(venv) $ cd user_auth_intro

 (venv) $ python manage.py startapp users